lionel-rigoux/pandemic/README.md

 pandemic help <command>
 ```

-## Recipes
+## Recipes and scaffolding templates

-You can try to install templates directly from user contributed repos.
+You can try to install templates (for scaffolding or for pandoc publishing) directly from user contributed repos.
 Pandemic will look for `recipe.<format>.json` instruction file (see below), but will otherwise try to guess which files can serve as a template.

 ```